Hochwertige Bildung

 5. The learner understands that education can help create a more sustainable, equitable and peaceful world.

-Socio-emotional learning objectives
+Socio-emotional learning outcomes

 1. The learner is able to raise awareness of the importance of quality education for all, a humanistic and holistic approach to education, ESD and related approaches.